Around 21% of people are not confident using the internet - that's around 150,000 people across Dorset. And 70,000 of these have never been online.

 - connecting to wifi

 Read about how our Digital Champions helped Heather from Weymouth.

 View the locations of all our Digital Champion sessions on a map.

 You can also call us on 01305 221048 if you'd like to chat about getting computer help for you or someone else.

 AbilityNet offer IT home support for people with disabilities, through an IT helpline and factsheets.
 You can contact them on:

 Volunteer to become a Digital Champion

-Get involved and volunteer as a Digital Champion and we'll match you with people who need help in your area.
+Get involved and volunteer as a Digital Champion (you'll need to create an account) and we'll match you with people who need help in your area.